cascadiajs/2014.cascadiajs.com/call-for-makers/README.md

 It absolutely applies to these projects!
 Check it out!
 And of course, "Don't be a jerk."

-If you have any questions about this process or need more informatio, please don't hesitate to reach out to us at [info@cascadiajs.com](info@cascadiajs.com).
+If you have any questions about this process or need more information, please don't hesitate to reach out to us at [info@cascadiajs.com](info@cascadiajs.com).
 Thanks, The CascadiaJS Team